Main Roads Western Australia

 Main Roads Western Australia (formerly the Main Roads Department) is a statutory authority of the Government of Western Australia that is responsible for implementing the state's policies on road access and main roads.
 It operates under the Main Roads Act 1930 (WA).

-As at June 2021, it manages 18,695 km of roads, representing the arterial road network in Western Australia.
+As of June 2021, it manages 18,695 km of roads, representing the arterial road network in Western Australia.
 Each of the roads must be declared a "public highway" or "main road" in the Western Australian Government Gazette and is allocated a highway or main road number – many roads perceived as main roads by the public are in fact managed by local councils.

 Main Roads Western Australia also regulates heavy vehicles through the issue of permits and notices under the authority granted to the Commissioner of Main Roads under the Road Traffic Act 1974.
-The Road Transport Compliance Section, a section within the Department, employs transport inspectors who, alongside police officers, monitor heavy vehicle movement and enforce the Road Traffic Act 1974.
+The Road Transport Compliance Section, a section within the department, employs transport inspectors who, alongside police officers, monitor heavy vehicle movement and enforce the Road Traffic Act 1974.

 History

 Establishment

 The first roads in Western Australia were built during the settlement of the Swan River Colony in the late 1820s.
 Prior to this, narrow bush tracks had been used by the local Aboriginal people.
-In 1871, local governments were established, often called Road Boards in rural areas.
+By the District Roads Act 1871 (34 Vict.
+No. 26), local governments were established, often called 'road boards' in rural areas.
 Their primary function was to create and maintain the roads network in their local areas.
 Most of these rural roads, especially in the Wheatbelt, connected farms to the state government's extensive rail network, usually covering a distance of less than 20 mi.
 By the end of World War I, technology such as the internal combustion engine had advanced considerably.
 Following the war, there was a tenfold increase in the number of motor vehicles in Western Australia, from 2,538 in 1918 to 25,270 in 1927.
 Motor transport was very efficient compared to horse-drawn vehicles, and also more efficient than railways for short distances.